United Airlines: Ownership and structure

+Headquartered in the Willis Tower in Chicago, United ranked No. 83 on the 2025 Fortune 500 list of the largest U.S. corporations by total revenue.
+Through United Airlines Holdings, the company also holds a 9.9% stake in Mesa Airlines, a regional carrier operating under the United Express brand.

+Business trends

+The key trends for United Airlines are (as of the end of the calendar year):

 Headquarters and other facilities

 United Airlines headquarters are located at the Willis Tower, 233 South Wacker Drive, Chicago, Illinois.

 In 2007, United had moved its headquarters from Elk Grove Township, a suburb of Chicago, to 77 West Wacker Drive in the Chicago Loop after receiving US$5.5 million in incentives from the City of Chicago.

-Then in 2010, United accepted the City of Chicago's offer of US$35 million in incentives, including a US$10 million grant, for United to move its remaining 2,500 employees out of Elk Grove Township to the Willis Tower (formerly the Sears Tower) in the Chicago Loop.
+In 2010, United accepted the City of Chicago's offer of US$35 million in incentives, including a US$10 million grant, for United to move its remaining 2,500 employees out of Elk Grove Township to the Willis Tower (formerly the Sears Tower) in the Chicago Loop.
 On May 31, 2012, United opened its operations center, which occupied twelve floors there.
 In 2019 United renewed its lease at Willis Tower, originally ending in 2028 and now set to expire in 2033, and plans to construct a roof deck and a 30,000 foot2 dining hall on the fourth floor.

 The former headquarters campus at Elk Grove Township was gradually annexed into the Village of Mount Prospect, and serves as an IT operations facility, with a new 172,000 foot2 data center constructed in 2013.

 United maintains a large presence in downtown Houston, having leased 225,000 foot2 of space (seven floors) for occupancy in 2017.

 United has training facilities for its flight crews in Denver and Houston, a major aircraft maintenance center in San Francisco, and call centers in Houston and Chicago.

-On September 24, 2020, United Airlines announced that it will roll out a new COVID-19 testing program for passengers from October 15 that year.
-Initially, testing was only available for passengers traveling to Hawaii from San Francisco International Airport.
+United Aviate Academy is a flight training school owned and operated by United Airlines.
+Located at Phoenix Goodyear Airport in Goodyear, Arizona, it is the only flight school in the United States fully owned by a major commercial airline.
+The academy, which opened in 2022, serves as the primary training facility for United Aviate, United’s pilot career development program.

+The academy was established to address the growing pilot shortage and to increase diversity within the aviation industry.
+Students admitted to the program train under Federal Aviation Administration (FAA) Part 141 standards, progressing through private pilot, instrument, and commercial ratings.
+Graduates are eligible to transition into the broader Aviate program, eventually joining United as first officers with a goal to train 5,000 pilots by 2030, with a secondary goal to train more women and people of color.